-When Bullet Club original member Karl Anderson flew over to Japan to start work with NJPW, he had about $25 in his bank account.
-His New Japan contract was a welcome new beginning for him.
+When Karl Anderson flew over to Japan to start work with NJPW, he had about $25 in his bank account.

-Anderson had a lot of success in New Japan, winning the World Tag League and IWGP Tag Team championship in his Bad Intentions team with Giant Bernard, and had been gaining a lot of notoriety as a singles competitor throughout 2012, with high profile wins against Shinsuke Nakamura and Hiroshi Tanahashi, and reaching the finals in the G1 Climax.
+Anderson had a lot of success in New Japan, winning the World Tag League and IWGP Tag Team Championship in his Bad Intentions team with Giant Bernard.
+Through this, he had been gaining a lot of notoriety as a singles competitor throughout 2012, with high profile wins against Shinsuke Nakamura and Hiroshi Tanahashi, and reaching the finals in the G1 Climax.

-But he wasn’t making much of an impact as a character and towards the start of 2013 he had started losing all his big singles matches.
-In the leading up to Dontaku, he had been teaming with Tama Tonga in tag matches, before the game-changing formation at the event.
+But he wasn’t making much of an impact as a character, and towards the start of 2013, he had started losing all of his big singles matches.
+In the lead up to Dontaku, he had been teaming with Tama Tonga in tag matches, before the game-changing formation at the event.

 Bullet Club Beginnings – “Bad Boy” Tama Tonga

-Tama Tonga (real name Alipate Aloisio Leone) grew up in the wrestling business as the adopted son of the Legendary WCW and WWF talent King Haku, but he never actually started wrestling until he was 25, after spending six years serving in the United States Air Force.
+Tama Tonga (real name Alipate Aloisio Leone) grew up in the wrestling business as the adopted son of the Legendary WCW and WWF talent King Haku.
+Still, he never actually started wrestling until he was 25, after spending six years serving in the United States Air Force.

 He then went on to train to wrestle under the Dudley Boys at their school, Team 3D Academy, making his debut in 2008, and then eventually finding his way to Japan in 2010 to become a young boy in the dojo system and becoming friends with the other three members.